SysKitTeam/docs-trace/installation-and-configuration/office-365-connection-details.md

 ## SysKit Trace Azure AD Application
 When configuring SysKit Trace an Azure Active Directory Application will be created and pre-consented for the user to collect the data from the tenant.
 This enables us to consume all of the APIs provided by Microsoft in a standard and well defined way.
 It also enables us to use modern authentication including Multi-Factor Authentication.
 You can find the SysKit Trace application in the [Azure Portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) once SysKit Trace has been configured.
+More about the permissions that are consented to automatically is available in the [permission requirements](../requirements/permission-requirements.md#syskit-trace-app-permissions) article.

 There are two ways to authenticate an Azure Active Directory Application with Azure AD when using the applications identity.
 1. Application secrets